smy2748/governing-docs/constitution.md

 #### Rights
 Alumni members of the SSE are not permitted to participate in votes, elections, or petitions.
-All other rights shall be determined by the Primary Officers.
+All other rights shall be determined by the **P**rimary **O**fficers.

+#### Lefts
+NO RIGHTS FOR YOU!
+YOU ARE TOO OLD.
+SHAME ON YOU FOR GRADUATING

 #### Requirements
 Alumni membership shall last indefinitely after acquisition unless directly contested.
-A candidate must satisfy all of the following requirements to have Alumni membership.
+A valid example of such a contest is if you bet your memberships at a poker game and lose them.
+A candidate must satisfy all of the following requirements to have
+Alumni membership.

 1. The candidate must not be enrolled as a student at RIT or NTID.
-2. The candidate must have earned Active membership while at RIT or NTID.
+2. The candidate must have earned **A**ctive membership while at RIT or NTID.
 3. The candidate must have applied for alumni membership within six months of leaving RIT or NTID.
-Alumni membership can also be granted after the six month time period upon approval of the Primary Officers.
-The Officers' Policy shall specify the application process for Alumni membership.
+Alumni membership can also be granted after the six month time period upon approval of the **P**rimary **O**fficers.
+The **O**fficers' **P**olicy shall specify the application process for Alumni membership.

 ### Temporary Membership